CERTIFIED LOCAL GOVERNMENT (CLG)

 • Maritime Studies

-We are now accepting CLG Grant applications for the 2023 Fiscal Year.
+We are now accepting CLG Grant applications for the 2024 Fiscal Year.
 We are offering “bricks and mortar” grants again this year.
 If applying for a “bricks and mortar” grant, a Historic Structures Report must be completed prior to applying.
-Please submit applications by March 15, 2023.
+Priority will be given to applications submitted by May 30, 2024.
+Applications are due June 15, 2024.

 For more information please contact Paige Thomas, CLG Coordinator, at Paige.Thomas@ahc.alabama.gov or 334-230-2643.